 Dependent Measure: Calculate the performance of both conditions by counting the number of correctly answered questions (control condition) versus the number of correctly answered questions reported (experimental condition).

 The control condition provides a baseline estimate since there is no opportunity to cheat.
 If people exploit the opportunity to cheat, then the number of correct answers reported in the experimental condition will be larger in comparison.

+Fully debrief participants.

 Representative Results